Binance Market Update (2022-06-17)

 Binance

-The global cryptocurrency market cap now stands at $0.91T, down by -2.88% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.89T, down by -1.70% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include BLZ, CTXC, and STORJ, up by Infinity%, 24%, and 19%, respectively.
+Market outperformers include POND, NULS, and CTXC, up by 34%, 17%, and 12%, respectively.

 Top stories of the day: